CTSRD-CHERI/SIMTight/README.md

 We musn't forget to `make clean` in the root of the SIMTight repo any time [inc/Config.h](inc/Config.h) is changed.
 At this point, all of the standard build instructions should work as before.

+## Enabling scalarisation

+Scalarisation is a technique that can spot uniform vectors and process them more efficiently as scalars, saving on-chip storage and energy.
+We do it dynamically (in hardware, at runtime) but it could also be done statically by modifying the compiler.
+Currently, we support scalarisation of the register file holding capability meta-data (the upper 33 bits of each capability register) which is stored separately from the standard integer register file (holding the bottom 32 bits of capabilities in a merged register file).
+Scalarisation reduces the register file overhead of capabilities significantly, typically saving hundreds of kilobytes of register memory per CHERI-enabled SIMT core.
+To enable this feature, edit [inc/Config.h](inc/Config.h) and apply the following setting:

+  * `#define EnableCapRegFileScalarisation 1`

+When enabled, running `test.sh --fpga` will give details on the number of vector registers used by each benchmark.

+We will soon add an option for scalarising the integer register file too.
+At the moment, we only do intra-warp scalarisation but there is clear potential for doing inter-warp scalarisation as well.